 The program expansion also provided for supplemental property tax rebates of up to $325 - on top of the standard rebates - to homeowners in Philadelphia, Pittsburgh and Scranton and to those in other parts of the state who pay more than 15 percent of income on property taxes.

-Property Tax/Rent Rebate claim forms (PA-1000) and information are available online at www.papropertytaxrelief.com and by calling 1-888-222-9190.
+Property Tax/Rent Rebate claim forms (PA-1000) and information are available online (click here) and by calling 1-888-222-9190.
 Forms and assistance also are available at Department of Revenue district offices (listed in the government section of local telephone directories), local Area Agencies on Aging, senior centers and state legislators' offices.

-The deadline to apply for a rebate on property taxes or rent paid in 2012 is June 30.
+The deadline to apply for a rebate on property taxes or rent paid in 2013 has been extended to December 31.

 For further information on these tax abatements, contact